-National deadline: Scholarship proposals are accepted on a rolling basis throughout the year, but applications and payment information should be submitted at least three months before studies are to begin.
+National deadline: Rolling basis, but applications and payment information should be submitted at least three months before studies commence

-Award summary and conditions: Global grants support scholarships for graduate students studying abroad in one of the six areas of focus listed above.
+Award summary and conditions: The Rotary Global Grant provides support scholarships for graduate students studying abroad in one of the six areas of focus listed above.
 Scholarships range from one to four years and therefore can include an entire degree program.
 Prospective scholars must show proof of admission to the chosen university before the grant will be approved.

 Application process: Applicants must apply for a scholarship through a local Rotary club.
 Local clubs can be found by searching at www.rotary.org/clublocator.

 Applicants should contact their local club first with questions before contacting The Rotary Foundation directly.